MachineLearningJournalClub/LearningNLP/README.md

 * Maybe we can use the arxiv dataset (https://www.kaggle.com/Cornell-University/arxiv) and use the abstract to extract the cateogry.
 It could be useful to explore this dataset because it can be used for more advanced projects later.

 **(Alessio)**
 * Multiclass classification.
-We can introduce a new model, maybe Support Vector Machine?
-It could be a quite simple topic to introduce from zero...and I have no other ideas :(
+We can introduce a model beyond logist regression, maybe Softmax...or maybe Support Vector Machine?
+It could be a quite "simple" topic to introduce from zero...and I have no other ideas :(